Energy in South Australia: Solar

-Another solar project in Adelaide is the Adelaide Solar City Programme, which plans a 50 kW rooftop solar photovoltaic system.
-The installation will comprise 288 solar panels.
-This system will be installed on the roof of a historical market building which according to Dario De Bortoli, Adelaide Solar City Program Manager, is a proof of the fact that solar power systems can be installed even in historical buildings without much renovation.

-Adelaide started a feasibility study in 2014 as to whether the country's first solar thermal power plant should be built at Port Augusta, South Australia.
-The solar thermal power generation focuses sunlight onto an absorber and a pipe containing special fluid.
-The heated fluid is piped through a heat exchanger to create steam that will drive a steam turbine to generate enough power to supply up to 40% of the state electricity demand.
-That facility did not proceed, but in 2016, a combined tomato greenhouse, desalination plant and solar thermal plant opened near Port Augusta as a private development not exporting electricity to the grid.

-Several other solar power stations are proposed or under development in the Port Augusta area, using either solar thermal or photovoltaic technology.
-Bungala Solar Power Project was the first grid-connected solar power station in South Australia when stage 1 started generating in May 2018.
+There are four large-scale (30 MW and above) operational solar farms in South Australia.

-In October 2020, South Australia solar power exceeded 100% of the state's electricity demand for the first time; an increasingly frequent occurrence.
+In October 2020, South Australia solar power exceeded 100% of the state's electricity demand for the first time;

+Interconnection

+The South Australian grid is connected to the National Electricity Market via the 650 MW 275 KV AC Heywood interconnector to Victoria.

+In addition, as of 2024, construction of Project EnergyConnect is ongoing, which will connect South Australia's grid to that of New South Wales.

 Storage

+South Australia has several battery projects, operating and planned.

 The 150 MW (194 MWh) Hornsdale Power Reserve is a bank of grid-connected batteries adjacent to the Hornsdale Wind Farm.
 It was the largest lithium-ion battery in the world for some time.
-It will be surpassed by Maoneng's Gould Creek battery project, which was approved in late 2021 and once constructed will have a storage capacity of 450 MWh.
+It was surpassed by the 477 MWh Blyth battery, and will be surpassed by Maoneng's Gould Creek battery project, which was approved in late 2021 and once constructed will have a storage capacity of 450 MWh.

 Smaller batteries also play a role in maintaining grid stability as renewable energy production rises and falls.
 The Dalrymple ESCRI battery is a 30 MW / 8 MWh battery installed on Yorke Peninsula owned by Electranet and operated by AGL Energy.
 It was commissioned in June 2018.

 In September 2018, the South Australian Government announced that it would offer $100M in state government subsidies for up to 40,000 households to install battery storage in their homes.
 Eligible home owners and renters could receive $500 per kWh up to a maximum of $6,000 for eligible solar and battery systems.